demisto/content-docs/content-repo/extra-docs/articles/Default Pack.md

 The playbook begins by de-duplicating any similar incidents.
 If a file is involved in the incident, it will then run the following steps:

--   Attempt to retrieve the actual file by its hash or file path
+1. Attempt to retrieve the actual file by its hash or file path

--   Search for endpoints that have that file on them and display them in the layout
+2. Search for endpoints that have that file on them and display them in the layout

--   Extract indicators from the file
+3. Extract indicators from the file

--   Detonate the file
+4. Detonate the file

-In addition, the playbook will detonate URLs if a supported sandbox integration is enabled.
+5. Detonate URLs if a supported sandbox integration is enabled.

-The playbook then enriches the indicators using the Entity Enrichment - Generic v3 playbook, which can verify SSL certificates, take screenshots of URLs, check for domain-squatting, and more.
+6. Enrich the indicators using the Entity Enrichment - Generic v3 playbook, which can verify SSL certificates, take screenshots of URLs, check for domain-squatting, and more.

-After doing so, the playbook calculates a severity for the incident based on various factors.
+7. Calculate a severity for the incident based on various factors.

-If the incident is deemed a true positive, the playbook allows the user to remediate the incident.
+8. If the incident is deemed a true positive, the playbook allows the user to remediate the incident automatically and/or manually.

 Finally, the playbook generates an investigation report and closes the incident.